pfpimenta/rad_analysis_v2/README.md

 ## TODOs

 * fix 2026_01_CNAO_analysis.py script: golden values are not matching with expected values from logs
+* Include Sample Data: Add a small "dummy" or anonymized dataset in a sample_data/ folder so users can run a test script immediately after installation.
+* Add Tests: Implement a few basic tests using pytest to verify that log_parsing.py and sdc_processing.py work as expected.
+* try to generalize analysis scripts: Instead of having 10+ separate scripts in the scripts/ folder, create a single entry point (e.g., rad-analysis --experiment 2026_01_PARTREC)
+* Validation Script: Add a script that checks if the data/ directory is set up correctly before running an analysis.
 * run_analysis.py script that can call each analysis just by changing a CLI parameter
 * print visualization of the a single SDC in the format of a PNG image
 * output a report.md (or PDF) with a human readable summary of the analysis